itacentury/CenturyPackageBO1/README.md

     This option is only visible if the current gamemode is S&D and if the player is dead.
     Revives him and spawns him at the normal spawn point.

+Ban player

+    Bans the player from your game I think.
+I don't know if this is working or not as it's not tested yet.